 Safe & Explainable Robotics: Verification, Safety Cases & Ethics Training Course

-Safe & Explainable Robotics is an extensive training program that focuses on the safety, verification, and ethical governance of robotic systems.
-The course combines theoretical knowledge with practical application, delving into safety case methodologies, hazard analysis, and explainable AI techniques to ensure transparent and trustworthy decision-making in robotics.
-Participants will learn how to meet compliance standards, verify system behaviors, and document safety assurance in accordance with international guidelines.
+Safe and Explainable Robotics is a comprehensive training program centered on the safety, verification, and ethical governance of robotic systems.
+This course bridges theory and practice by exploring safety case methodologies, hazard analysis, and explainable AI approaches that make robotic decision-making transparent and trustworthy.
+Participants will learn how to ensure compliance, verify behaviors, and document safety assurance in alignment with international standards.

-This live, instructor-led training (available online or on-site) is designed for intermediate-level professionals who want to apply verification, validation, and explainability principles to ensure the safe and ethical deployment of robotic systems.
+This instructor-led, live training (available online or onsite) is aimed at intermediate-level professionals who wish to apply verification, validation, and explainability principles to ensure the safe and ethical deployment of robotic systems.

 By the end of this training, participants will be able to: